akiran703/agentic_SO-101/README.md

 - Review server logs for error messages

-## Future Implementaion
+## Future Implementation

-- Add pressue sensors to the claw to provide more information to the reasoning model, to improve efficeny
+- Add pressure sensors to the claw to provide more information to the reasoning model, to improve efficiency
-- Add more cameras and improve the camera quality; the pictures taken are not the best which is hard for the model to procces sometimes; this include lighting
+- Add more cameras and improve the camera quality; the pictures taken are not the best which is hard for the model to process sometimes; this includes lighting
-- use open source models like deepseek to save money
+- Use open source models like DeepSeek to save money

 ## License